Sustainable Cities of Northern Europe

 Participation in this UC Davis Study Abroad program requires travel to and extended living in a foreign location(s) abroad.
 UC Davis Study Abroad endeavors to reduce and mitigate risk wherever possible.
 However, the environments and risks associated with living in these locations are substantially different than those found during a regular course of study at UC Davis.
 All participants must download and review the following information prior to departure.
 Any questions should be directed to the Program Coordinator.

-Stockholm, is one of the most beautiful and vibrant cities in the world, with its miles of shoreline, harbors, ferries, elegant buildings, long summer days (20 hours of sun!), great eateries, thriving parks and plazas, sleek design sense, edgy fashion and world-class music/cultural festivals and nightclubs.
+Stockholm is one of the most beautiful and vibrant cities in the world, with its miles of shoreline, harbors, ferries, elegant buildings, long summer days (20 hours of sun!), great eateries, thriving parks and plazas, sleek design sense, edgy fashion and world-class music/cultural festivals and nightclubs.
 Stockholm is also one of the most progressive cities in the world in terms of sustainability with exceptional transit, bike and pedestrian transportation, renewable energy and recycling/waste to energy facilities, new eco-neighborhoods and emphasis on public green space, plazas and parks.
-Surrounding the city is the 24, 000 or so rocky islands that make up the archipelago stretching into the Baltic Sea.
+Surrounding the city is the 24,000 or so rocky islands that make up the archipelago stretching into the Baltic Sea.
 Our stay in Stockholm includes accommodations on a hostel that is a former sailing ship docked at a beautiful urban island (Skeppsholmen), and trips to many of the city’s 120 museums.

-Copenhagen is one the most cosmopolitan, exciting and, vibrant cities in Europe.
+Copenhagen is one the most cosmopolitan and vibrant cities in Europe.
 The Danes are referred to as the happiest population on earth, and they are out in force in Copenhagen with its miles of walk-able streets, plazas, parks and its hundreds of museums, theaters, clubs and restaurants.
 Tourists are also out in force in Copenhagen in places like the famous Tivoli (an old-fashioned yet modern amusement and music/food park in the heart of the city), and the harbor with its grand theaters, redeveloped wharf housing and design centers.
 From a sustainability standpoint, there are few urban places in the world with a better inter-connected transit system, more walking and cycling and better examples of urban design.

 Freiburg, Germany and side-trips to Basel and Bern, Switzerland